 Intraventricular hemorrhage and/or intraparenchymal hemorrhage usually occurs during the first 3 days of life and is the most serious type of intracranial bleeding.
 Hemorrhages occur most often in premature infants, are often bilateral, and usually arise in the germinal matrix.
-Cases in term infants are rare.
+Intraventricular hemorrhage in term infants is rare but does occur.
 Most bleeding episodes are subependymal or intraventricular and involve a small amount of blood.
-In severe hemorrhage, there may be bleeding into the parenchyma or a cast of the ventricular system with large amounts of blood in the cisterna magna and basal cisterns.
+In severe hemorrhage, there may be bleeding into the parenchyma with large amounts of blood in the cisterna magna and basal cisterns.
 Hypoxia-ischemia often precedes intraventricular and subarachnoid bleeding.
 Hypoxia-ischemia damages the capillary endothelium, impairs cerebral vascular autoregulation, and can increase cerebral blood flow and venous pressure, all of which make hemorrhage more likely.
 Most intraventricular hemorrhages are asymptomatic, but larger hemorrhages may cause apnea, cyanosis, or sudden collapse.

 Prognosis for infants with small intraventricular hemorrhages is good.
 However, infants with large intraventricular hemorrhages have a poor prognosis, especially if the hemorrhage extends into the parenchyma.
 Many infants who survive have residual neurologic deficits.
 Preterm infants with a history of severe intraventricular hemorrhage are at risk of developing posthemorrhagic hydrocephalus and must be monitored closely with physical examinations, head circumference measurements, and cranial ultrasonography as indicated.

-Treatment for most hemorrhages is only supportive.
-However, infants with progressive hydrocephalus may require CSF drainage by placement of a subcutaneous ventricular reservoir or shunt.
+Treatment for most hemorrhages is supportive.
+However, infants with progressive hydrocephalus may require cerebrospinal fluid drainage by placement of a subcutaneous ventricular reservoir or shunt.
 Endoscopic ventriculostomy is increasingly being used to treat hydrocephalus in selected patients.
-Because many infants will have neurologic deficits, careful follow-up and referral for early intervention services are important.
+Because many infants will have neurologic deficits, follow-up and referral for early intervention services are important.